Therapy Didn't Work for Me Until I Changed This One Thing

 Eventually, I came to realize what was really going on.

-You see, the devil doesn’t just tempt you with bad deeds—he also uses your trauma to make you lose yourself and keep you trapped in victimhood and confusion, in a state of incoherence where you’re disconnected from various parts of yourself, and you form insecure attachments to others and God.
+You see, the devil doesn’t just tempt you with bad deeds—he also uses your trauma to make you lose yourself and keep you trapped in victimhood and confusion, in a state of incoherence where you’re disconnected from various parts of yourself, and so you form insecure attachments to others and even to God.
 And that’s exactly where I was for a long time.

 I was not healing fully, because I had a false notion of ‘the self’, the broader context of life, God, and the unseen world.